Presence (album): Recording

 Once they had worked out arrangements, the group were eager to record.
 Page favoured going to Musicland Studios in Munich, Germany, which he felt had state-of-the-art recording facilities.
 Plant was still recovering from the accident during recording and sang his vocals in a wheelchair, which led to Page assuming most of the responsibilities at the sessions.
-The album was recorded and mixed with longtime group associate and engineer Keith Harwood, and completed in eighteen days, with the final mixes finished on 27 November.
+The album was recorded and mixed with longtime group associate and engineer Keith Harwood.
+It was completed in 18 days, with the final mixes finished on 27 November.
 This was the fastest recording turnaround time achieved by the band since their debut album.

 The rushed recording sessions were in part a result of Led Zeppelin having booked the studio immediately prior to the Rolling Stones, who were shortly to record songs for their album Black and Blue (released, like Presence, in the spring of 1976).
 Page negotiated with the Stones to borrow two days from their recording session time, during which he completed all the guitar overdubs in one lengthy session.
 Page and Harwood then worked on the mixes virtually non-stop until they fell asleep; whoever woke up first went back to the desk to carry on.
 Page later stated he worked around 18–20 hours every day during the sessions.

 The recording sessions for Presence were also particularly challenging for Plant.
-The studio was in a basement of an old hotel, and the singer felt claustrophobic.
+The studio was in the basement of the Arabella Hochhaus hotel, and the singer felt claustrophobic.
 He also experienced physical difficulties as a result of his car accident, and missed his family.
 He later said he was upset about Page and manager Peter Grant booking the Presence sessions and began to re-evaluate the priorities in his life.

 Because the album was completed one day before the American holiday of Thanksgiving, Plant suggested to the record company the album should be called Thanksgiving.
 This idea was quickly dropped in favour of a title that was thought would represent the powerful force and presence that the band members felt surrounded the group.